POM: Prescription only medicine

 Each film-coated tablet contains 178.75 mg of lactose (as monohydrate).

 For the full list of excipients, see section 6.1.

-Beige, oval film-coated tablet with score notch on both sides.
+Beige, oval, with score line on both sides.

 The tablet can be divided into equal doses.